-The Cherry Tree Trusts activities undertaken to further the academy trusts purpose for the public benefit include;
+The Cherry Tree Trusts activities undertaken to further the academy trusts purpose for the public benefit include:

-- Delivering courses to help parents with SEND children develop their parenting skills with difficult parenting situations and keeping children safe on-line. - Accommodate 60 international arrivals from Afghanistan within school and then transition them on to their new schools - Providing holiday activities so that the children have suitable holiday experiences. - Support families who are struggling financially; - Before and after school care, - Uniform. - Provision of foodbank vouchers to support attendance and work experience opportunities. - Cherry Tree Trust have an alternative provision which provides respite for pupils who are struggling to attend and learn in a local primary school.
-This provision gives the time for the necessary support or school placement to be sort to prevent a permanent exclusion. - The Cherry Tree Trust has a resourced provision which provides 6 places for Manchester City Council to allocate children a place who are in receipt of an Education Health & Care Plan (EHCP).
+- Delivering courses to help parents with SEND children to develop their parenting skills with difficult parenting situations and keeping children safe on-line. - Providing holiday activities so that the children have suitable holiday experiences. - Support families who are struggling financially; - Before and after school care, - Uniform. - Provision of foodbank vouchers to support attendance and work experience opportunities. - Cherry Tree Trust have an alternative provision which provides respite for pupils who are struggling to attend and learn in a local primary school.
+This provision gives the time for the necessary support or school placement to be sorted to prevent a permanent exclusion. - The Cherry Tree Trust has a resourced provision which provides 6 places for Manchester City Council to allocate children a place who are in receipt of an Education Health & Care Plan (EHCP).

-The charitable purpose out-lined in The Cherry Tree Trust Articles is;
+The charitable purpose outlined in The Cherry Tree Trust Articles is;